afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 ## 1. Issuing a request to vLLM

-For decoder-only models, a vLLM request specifies a single text or tokens prompt (and possibly multimodal data.)
+For decoder-only models, a vLLM request specifies a single text or tokens prompt, and possibly multimodal data.

-An encoder decoder model is architecturally capable of accepting two prompts.
+An encoder decoder model is architecturally capable of accepting two prompts, and currently vLLM does not support multimodal input for encoder/decoder models.

 However, taking HF transformers as an example, it is also normal for encoder/decoder models to be invoked by passing in only a single prompt.
 In these cases, the input to `model.generate()` is typically passed to the encoder.
 The reason is that the encoder input is usually the "primary" input reflecting the purpose the model was designed for, whereas the decoder input - if specified by the user at all - is for tuning model behavior.
 For example: